hariharansr2004/Java-Cheat-Sheet/README.md

 <br>

 ## Method Overriding
-- A subclass or child class that can access the same method of a parent class.
+- A subclass or child class that provides a same implementation of a method that is already defined in the superclass or parentclass with method signature.
 - Also called:
   - Run-time Polymorphism
 - **IS-A** relationship is mandatory to perform overriding.